Share

 Plant proteins from wheat, corn or soy have an unfavorable amino acid composition and are less efficiently utilized in the dog's digestive tract than animal proteins.

-A high grain content can lead to nutrients not being properly absorbed, placing unnecessary strain on the dog's digestion and metabolism.
+A high grain content can lead to nutrients not being absorbed properly.
+This creates an unnecessary burden on the dog's digestion and metabolism.

-Many dogs are sensitive to gluten-containing grains such as wheat or to artificial additives in processed foods.
-Symptoms such as itching, digestive problems, or inflammation can result.
+Many dogs are sensitive to gluten-containing grains such as wheat or to artificial additives in processed food.
+Symptoms such as itching, digestive problems or inflammation can be the result.

-3. What additives are contained in the finished food?
+3. What additives are contained in processed food?

-Many manufacturers add artificial preservatives, colors, and flavor enhancers to make the food last longer and more appealing.
-However, some of these substances are controversial and suspected of being harmful to health.
+Many manufacturers add artificial preservatives, colorings, and flavor enhancers to make the food last longer and be more attractive.
+However, some of these substances are controversial and are suspected of being harmful to health.

 4. What would be a better feeding concept?

 A species-appropriate diet should be based on a dog's natural diet.
-This means a high proportion of high-quality animal protein, healthy fats, and little to no grain.
+This means a high proportion of high-quality animal protein, healthy fats, and little to no grain content.

-5. Conclusion – What should you pay attention to?
+5. Conclusion – What should you look out for?

-When purchasing dog food, you should pay attention to the ingredients list.
-A high meat content, no artificial additives, and as little or no grain as possible are important criteria for a healthy dog diet.
+When buying dog food, you should pay attention to the list of ingredients.
+A high meat content, no artificial additives, and as little grain as possible are important criteria for a healthy dog diet.

 Additional section: Why are so many feeding scales misleading?

-There are numerous scales for feeding dogs available online.
-However, many of them are outdated or based on generalized assumptions.
-It's important to consider a dog's individual needs—such as activity level, age, and health status.
-This is the only way to ensure a truly appropriate diet.
+There are numerous feeding scales for dogs on the internet.
+However, many of them are outdated or based on general assumptions.
+It is important that a dog's individual needs are taken into account - such as activity level, age, and health status.
+This is the only way to ensure a truly suitable diet.